Silene latifolia: Habitat and occurrence

 White campion grows in most open habitats, particularly wasteland and fields, most commonly on neutral to alkaline soils.
 Despite the wide array of conditions in which campion can thrive, it prefers sunny areas that have rich and well-drained soil.
 An example ecoregion of occurrence is in the Sarmatic mixed forests.

 It is also named the Grave Flower or Flower of the Dead in parts of England as they are seen often growing on gravesites and around tombstones.

 It is naturalised in North America, being found in most of the United States, the greatest concentrations of the plant can be found in the north-central and northeastern sections of the country.
 S. latifolia is thought to have arrived in North America as a component of ship ballast.

 Inbreeding avoidance

 In S. latifolia, outbred male offspring were found to sire significantly more progeny than inbred male offspring.
 This study indicated the occurrence of inbreeding depression in male plants under natural conditions.
 In female plants, inbreeding depression significantly affects vegetative growth, age at first flowering and total fitness.

 Post-pollination selection occurs in S. latifolia.
 After multiple-donor pollination, it was found that pollen or embryo selection likely reduces the occurrence of inbred progeny.

+Sex Chromosomes

+S. latifolia is a dioecious plant, which means that they have male and female individuals.
+The sex of S. latifolia is determined by sex chromosomes.
+XX individuals are female, XY individuals are male.
+The Y chromosome is larger than the X chromosome, and the sex chromosomes are the largest chromosome in S. latifolia.

+Sex chromosomes of S. latifolia originated from a pair of autosomes that evolved sex determining genes and stopped recombining.
+Recombination suppression between X and Y chromosome in S. latifolia has been found and degeneration of the Y chromosome has started.
+Sex-linked gene mapping shows three evolutionary strata where recombination stopped through three different major events.

+Recombination of the central region of the X chromosome has also been found to be suppressed.
+Incomplete dosage compensation is found in the X chromosome.

 Use among Native Americans

-The Ojibwa use an infusion of the alba subspecies as a medicine.
+The Ojibwe use an infusion of the alba subspecies as a medicine.